-- Sunwater's submission (November 2018) - November 2018 submission based on Sunwater's budgeted costs for 2018-19 - Cost categories with increases from 2012 review were: - bulk WSS: all cost categories - distribution system: all cost categories - Sunwater's updated cost forecasts (June 2019) - Sunwater advised that updated forecasts provided a more accurate forecast of the costs of operating irrigation service contracts, with key changes: - † direct O&M (due to increased direct charging of labour to service contracts, and reallocation of light vehicles from local area support costs) - ↓ local area support costs (due to increased direct charging of labour to service contracts, and reallocation of light vehicles to direct operations) - further changes to its cost allocation methodology, as the initial submission was provided before it had completed the review and update of this. - Updated insurance ( $\uparrow$ ), IGEM costs ( $\downarrow$ ) and renewals costs.
+- Sunwater's submission (November 2018) - November 2018 submission based on Sunwater's budgeted costs for 2018-19 - Cost categories with increases from 2012 review were: - bulk WSS: insurance and renewals annuity - Sunwater's updated cost forecasts (June 2019) - Sunwater advised that updated forecasts provided a more accurate forecast of the costs of operating irrigation service contracts, with key changes: - † direct O&M (due to increased direct charging of labour to service contracts, and reallocation of light vehicles from local area support costs) - ↓ local area support costs (due to increased direct charging of labour to service contracts, and reallocation of light vehicles to direct operations) - further changes to its cost allocation methodology, as the initial submission was provided before it had completed the review and update of this. - Updated insurance (\uparrow), IGEM costs (\downarrow) and renewals costs.